alibaba/bifrostui/packages/bui-core/src/DesktopDatePicker/index.en-US.md

 ### Date Picker Types

-Use `picker` to specify the range that can be selected.
+Use `picker` to specify the selection type.

 ```tsx
 import { DesktopDatePicker, Stack } from '@bifrostui/react';